QuKunLab/GBM/README.md

 # GBM
 The scripts for article "Multi-omics analysis characterizes the spatial heterogeneity of glioblastoma ecoregions".

+The version of the software used in the analysis

 Image processing: ImageJ (v2.1.0), stardist (v0.8.3).

 Preprocessing of sequencing data: CellRanger software (v6.0.2), SpaceRanger software (v1.2.1), APEC (v1.1.0), STAR (v2.5.3), and RSEM (v1.3.1).